 Please see our ever-growing Merchandise page for cool swag.
 All proceeds benefit our healthy snack program.
 Payment can be made via Paypal to firstname.lastname@example.org or by check payable to "NOIFOS" and mailed to our address noted below.
 We also accept donations for ANY of our charitable programs.
 We are a 501(c)(3) corporation so all gifts are tax deductible.

-Please join us Wednesday, August 15th for our monthly social and membership drive.
-This month we'll be collecting school supplies for distribution to needy children:
+Please join us Thursday, October 11th for our monthly social and membership drive.
+This month we'll be collecting healthy non-perishable snacks for local high school kids.